libp2p/specs/plaintext/README.md

 insecure channel.
 For this reason, peers using the plaintext protocol still exchange public keys and peer ids when connecting to each other.

+It bears repeating that the plaintext protocol was designed for development and testing **ONLY**, and **MUST NOT** be used in production environments.
+No encryption or authentication of any kind is provided.
+Also note that enabling the plaintext module will effectively nullify the security guarantees of any other security modules that may be enabled, as an attacker will be able to negotiate a plaintext connection at any time.

 This document describes the exchange of peer ids and keys that occurs when initiating a plaintext connection.
 This exchange happens after the plaintext protocol has been negotiated as part of the [connection upgrade